paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-037-claims.md

 (1) A person may bring a civil action for a violation of section 3729 for the person and for the United States Government.
 The action shall be brought in the name of the Government.
 The action may be dismissed only if the court and the Attorney General give written consent to the dismissal and their reasons for consenting.

-(2) A copy of the complaint and written disclosure of substantially all material evidence and information the person possesses shall be served on the Government pursuant to Rule 4(d)(4) of the Federal Rules of Civil Procedure.
+(2) A copy of the complaint and written disclosure of substantially all material evidence and information the person possesses shall be served on the Government pursuant to Rule 4(d)(4) 11 So in original.
+Probably should be a reference to Rule 4(i). of the Federal Rules of Civil Procedure.
 The complaint shall be filed in camera, shall remain under seal for at least 60 days, and shall not be served on the defendant until the court so orders.
 The Government may elect to intervene and proceed with the action within 60 days after it receives both the complaint and the material evidence and information.

 (3) The Government may, for good cause shown, move the court for extensions of the time during which the complaint remains under seal under paragraph (2).
 Any such motions may be supported by affidavits or other submissions in camera.
 The defendant shall not be required to respond to any complaint filed under this section until 20 days after the complaint is unsealed and served upon the defendant pursuant to Rule 4 of the Federal Rules of Civil Procedure.